karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 	leto.getAngryWithDuncan(duncan);

 As always, the point isn't that one approach is better than another, but rather to gain a different perspective - likely, in this case, on knowledge you already possess.
-Doing a decade of object oriented programming a certain way is the kind of experience that can compromise your ability to grow.
+Doing a decade of object-oriented programming a certain way is the kind of experience that can compromise your ability to grow.

-So object oriented doesn't *require* classes, but as templates classes are quite handy.
-This is where ruby and singleton classes come in; because, as we've already mentioned, there's no law that says a class has to be a predefined and unchangeable template.
+So object-oriented doesn't *require* classes, but as templates, classes are quite handy.
+This is where Ruby and singleton classes come in; because, as we've already mentioned, there's no law that says a class has to be a predefined and unchangeable template.

-In ruby every object has its own class, called a singleton class.
+In Ruby every object has its own class, called a singleton class.
 This lets you define members on specific instances, like:

 	class Sayan
 		# our class defition for a Sayan